-Each student is issued a University e-mail address (username@pitt.edu) upon admittance.
-This e-mail address may be used by your instructor and the University for official communication with students.
-Students are expected to read e-mail sent to this account on a regular basis.
-Failure to read and react to University communications in a timely manner does not absolve the student from knowing and complying with the content of the communications.
+Each student is issued a University email address (username@pitt.edu) upon admittance.
+This email adress may be used by your instructor and the University for official communication with students.
+Students are expected to read email sent to this account on a regular basis.
+Failure to read and react to University communications in a timely manner does not absolve a student from knowing and complying with the content of the communication.